-During law school, Diana interned at the U.S. Attorney’s Office, EDNY, where she helped prosecute drug crimes and mortgage fraud cases.
+During law school, Diana interned at the U.S. Attorney’s Office for the Eastern District of New York (EDNY), where she helped prosecute drug crimes and mortgage fraud cases.